A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 3. GO EASY ON THE DRINKS

-Several Beer flights are available around the World Showcase including a marketplace dedicated to craft beers.
+Several Beer flights are available around the World Showcase including a marketplace dedicated to Craft Beer.

 My favorite flights around the world include the tequila flight at La Cava del Tequila, a specialty restaurant inside the Mexico pavilion.
 It’s air-conditioned and a premium pour.
 The sake flight inside the Japan pavilion is a great way to explore this underappreciated spirit.
 The wine flight inside the Germany pavilion will allow you to taste more than Rieslings.